NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - different test types provide different feedback, get used with that.
 Following the blackbox testing rule, an E2E test can not provide useful feedback for a single function, and a unit test can not tell you if your app works

 - code coverage helps us finding what we have not tested yet, it is not an end in itself (example: test without assertions just to increase the coverage)

+- E2E tests are not so important, they need the whole stack and they give too much generic feedback.
+They check the whole system, it's true, but thay are super brittle, so forget about their importance